-World AIDS Day – held on 1 December each year.
-It raises awareness across the world and in the community about the issues surrounding HIV/AIDS.
+World AIDS Day is held on 1 December each year.
+It raises awareness across the world and in the community about the issues surrounding HIV and AIDS.
 It is a day for people to show their support for people living with HIV and to commemorate people who have died.

-The global theme for this World AIDS Day is Getting to Zero: Zero new HIV infections.
+The global World AIDS Day theme for this year continues on from last year’s theme: Getting to Zero: Zero new HIV infections.
 Zero discrimination.
 Zero AIDS related deaths.

 Show your support for people living with HIV on World AIDS Day by wearing a red ribbon, the international symbol of HIV awareness and support.